foo-software/create-react-app-server/README.md

-> This project is a work in progress.
-Please read the [State of This Project](#state-of-this-project) section.
+> **UPDATE**: This project is not stable and will no longer be maintained.
+As the author of this project I believe the time and energy of community contributions and mine could be better spent creating an entire framework that is built for universal rendering.

 ***